Lake Togo

 • Located in Togo, West Africa

-• Local transportation mainly by boat
+• Transportation primarily by boat

-• Enjoy a variety of watersports on the lake
+• Offers a range of watersports

 Posted by